ashcortz/ashcortz/README.md

-- 👋 Hi, I’m @ashcortz
+- 👋 Hi, I’m Ashley!
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in providing insightful solutions using data analytics
-- 🌱 I’m currently learning data analytics, database management, digital marketing
 - 📫 How to reach me linkedin: @ashcortz

 <!---